-This is a need-based federal grant program for students who are seeking their first undergraduate degree and whose Estimated Family Contribution (EFC) is below $5,576* for 2019-20.
-The annual Pell Grant award amount is determined by your EFC and enrollment status and may range from $650 to $6,195 for 2019-20.
+This is a need-based federal grant program for students who are seeking their first undergraduate degree and whose Estimated Family Contribution (EFC) ranges from $0 to $5,711.
+The annual award amount is determined by your EFC and enrollment status.
+The maximum scheduled award for 2020-21 is $6,345.

 Students who establish eligibility will be funded.
 All documents must be received prior to your last day of enrollment or June 30, 2020, whichever comes first.